SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-P-AC-M01-001.md

 Like local users and domain users on a Windows machine, SAP standard users must have the appropriate permissions and authorizations within the OS.

-- [ ] Restrict access to root, SAPsid, and dbsid users on each system
+- Restrict access to root, SAPsid, and dbsid users on each system
-- [ ] Lock dbsid user from all application serves after initial installation
+- Lock dbsid user from all application serves after initial installation
-- [ ] SAPsid should not have any rights for interactive logon
+- SAPsid should not have any rights for interactive logon

-Note: SAP systems should not be installed on domain controllers
+Note: SAP systems must not be installed on domain controllers

 ## Verification of control

-- [ ] Verify SAP system is not install on the domain controller
+- Verify SAP system is not install on the domain controller
-- [ ] Verify that all restrictions for SAP users are in place
+- Verify that all restrictions for SAP users are in place

 ## References